Research

 with Celeste K. Carruthers, Shaun Dougherty, Thomas Goldring, Daniel Kreisman, Roddy Theobald, and Carly Urban

-High school students in career and technical education (CTE) select concentration areas that map to almost every occupation in the modern U.S. economy.
+High school students in Career and Technical Education (CTE) select concentration areas that map to almost every occupation in the modern U.S. economy.
 Some fields have much higher potential earnings than others.
-We study CTE enrollment patterns across four states and one large metro area to assess if potential pay arising from students’ CTE fields foreshadows longstanding inequities in the labor market.
-Findings suggest that women concentrate in fields linked to jobs with 7-20% lower pay, a range that includes the actual U.S. gender pay gap.
+We study CTE enrollment patterns across four states and one large metro area to assess if potential pay arising from students' CTE fields foreshadows longstanding inequities in the labor market.
+We find that women concentrate in fields linked to jobs with 7-20% lower pay, a range that includes the actual U.S. gender pay gap.
 We also find evidence of disparities in potential pay by race, ethnicity, family income, and disability identification, although these are much smaller and less consistent across locations than the gender gap.

 Policy Reports and Other Works

-The Effect of Passing a CTE Technical Assessment on College Enrollment (with Daniel Kreisman and Béla Figge)
+The Effect of Passing a CTE Technical Assessment on College Enrollment (GPL)

-High school CTE in the Atlanta Metro Region: An overview focused on access and equity (with Daniel Kreisman)
+High School CTE in the Atlanta Metro Region: An Overview Focused on Access and Equity (GPL)